 How large is a cargo unit?

-Who sets up the cargo unit?
+Who sets up the pop-up container?

-Each merchant is responsible for the establishment, physical set up and management of the unit as a stand-alone business.
+Each merchant is responsible for the establishment, physical set up, and management of the unit as a stand-alone business.

 What other assistance is available to me as a BC Cargo merchant?